On completeness and dynamics of compact Brinkmann spacetimes: Abstract

 \section{Abstract}

-Brinkmann Lorentz manifolds are those admitting an isotropic parallel vector field.
-We prove geodesic completeness of the compact and also compactly homogeneous Brinkmann spaces.
+Brinkmann Lorentzian manifolds are those admitting a lightlike parallel vector field.
+We prove geodesic completeness of the compact and also compactly Brinkmann-homogeneous spacetimes.
 We also prove, partially, that their parallel vector field generates an equicontinuous flow.